MAGPIE-SFU/saasi/README.md

     estimates <- mle_lm(phy,lambda = 100, mu = 100, psi = 1,lower = c(0.001,0.001), upper = c(500,500))

     estimates[1]
+    #> speciation
-    #> [1] 2.086275
+    #>   2.086275
     estimates[2]
+    #> extinction
-    #> [1] 0.001
+    #>      0.001

-However, sometimes the algorithm might cause an error: Error: L-BFGS-B needs finite values of \`fn’ of Complex Objective Function.
-This is due to a large branch length (the value exceed the .Machine$double.xmax), we need to set the upper bound smaller.
+However, sometimes there is an error: L-BFGS-B needs finite values of
+\`fn’ of Complex Objective Function.
+This is due to a large branch length (the value exceed the .Machine$double.xmax), so we need to set the upper bound to a smaller value.

-TODO: for future versions, will find a more consistent way of finding the estimates.

 ## Parameter estimations - Transition